Texas Federal Investigations Demand an Expert Lawyer

 Do Not Talk to Federal Agents Without a Lawyer

-Federal criminal defense lawyer John T. Floyd has successfully defended clients before federal courts in Texas and across the country for over twenty years, and can proudly point to a history of successful cases and favorable results.
+Federal criminal defense lawyer John T. Floyd has successfully defended clients before federal courts in Texas and across the country for over two decades and can proudly point to a history of successful cases and favorable results.

 Contact Mr. Floyd for a Comprehensive, Aggressive, and Professional Defense Against Allegations of Federal Criminal Activity